Introduction

 Failing to follow these steps could result in waiving your rights to claim additional costs or time.

-While the site appeared normal during tender visits, the excavation team unexpectedly encountered a large underground water source not shown in the site survey.
+A contractor began excavation for a commercial foundation project.
+At the same time, the site appeared normal during tender visits, the excavation team unexpectedly encountered a large underground water source not shown in the site survey.

-The water caused flooding, delayed work, and required new dewatering equipment.
+This starts to pose a serious hindrance to the excavation process due to flooding of the area.
 The contractor promptly notified the project consultant and submitted a formal claim for the added cost and timeline adjustment.

 This example illustrates how contract wording, timely communication, and legal strategy determine outcomes when unexpected conditions appear on-site.

-Best Practices to Manage and Avoid Disputes
+Best Practices to Manage and Avoid Disputes for Contractors and Project Owners

-- Inspect the site thoroughly before bidding but know that not all issues are visible
+- Inspect the site thoroughly before bidding , but know that not all issues are visible

 - Ensure your contract includes a “differing site conditions” clause